 This week I decided to proceed with a review of four classic down jackets for men.
 Even though each one of these models was made for braving extreme cold, their urban look makes them excellent city coats.
 Anybody who has waited at the bus stop for twenty minutes in Québec’s bone-chilling winter winds will understand the advantages of a good coat.
-The four models under review are: The North Face McMurdo Parka, The North Face Ice Jacket, the Canada Goose Expedition Parka and the Canada Goose Ontario Parka.
+The four models under review are: The North Face McMurdo II Parka, The North Face Gotham Jacket II, the Canada Goose Expedition Parka and the Canada Goose Langford Parka.

 Where They’re Made